kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 ![Create OS Bucket](./images/os-buckets-1.png)

+2. Click on "Create bucket" to create a bucket.

+![Create OS Bucket](./images/os-buckets-2.png)

-2. Create bucket **aidp-demo-bucket_xx**.
+3. Name the bucket **aidp-demo-bucket_xx**.
 Select the default "Standard" storage tier.
 Click on "Create Bucket".

-![Create OS Bucket](./images/os-buckets-2.png)

 ![Create OS Bucket](./images/os-buckets-3.png)

-3. When the bucket is created, click into the bucket.
+4. When the bucket is created, click into the bucket.

 ![Create OS Bucket](./images/os-buckets-4.png)

-4. Click on Objects.
+5. Click on Objects.
 Click on Actions -> Create New Folder

 ![Create OS Bucket](./images/os-buckets-5.png)

-5. Create a folder 'delta' in the bucket.
+6. Create a folder 'delta' in the bucket.
+Click on "Create folder" to create the folder.

 ![Create OS Bucket](./images/os-buckets-6.png)